Huxpro/huxpro.github.io/README.md

 featured-condition-size: 1     # A tag will be featured if the size of it is more than this condition value
 ```

 The only one thing need to be paid attention to is the `featured-condition-size`: A tag will be featured if the size of it is more than this condition value.

-Internally, a condition template `{% if tag[1].size > {{site.featured-condition-size}} %}` is used to filter all tags.
+Internally, a condition template `{% if tag[1].size > {{site.featured-condition-size}} %}` is used to do the filter.

 ### Friends